Frequently Asked Questions (FAQ)

 When does the scheme start?

 Graduates start on the scheme in September and run on a two year cycle.
-Applications for the September 2018 intake are now closed.
-Applications for the 2019 scheme will open in Autumn 2018.
+Applications for the September 2019 intake are now closed.

 What are the working hours?